TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 2/1 Samuel 2.24.md

 ---

-Nay, my sons; for it is no good report that I hear: ye make Jehovah's people to transgress.
+No, my sons; for it is no good report that I hear: you make Yahweh's people disobey.